shanejorr/usincometaxes/README.md

 The input data frame, `.data` must contain three required columns.
 Optional columns can also be specified for better tax calculations.
-All columns must have the column names and data types listed below or in teh help file for `taxsim_calculate_taxes`.
+All columns must have the column names and data types listed below or in the help file for `taxsim_calculate_taxes`.

 ### Required columns